-35 athletes will compete Friday, March 1 and Saturday, March 2 in four divisions.
+Thirty-five athletes will compete Friday, March 1 and Saturday, March 2 in four divisions.

-Friday A.M.
-Men’s Masters
+Men's Masters (Friday afternoon)

 The professional division champion will be awarded a specially-made bronze trophy of legendary Scottish Strongman Donald Dinnie.
 Dinnie won the Scottish Highland Games 21 straight years from 1856-1876 and is recognized as the 19th century's greatest athlete.
-First, second and third place finishers in each division will also receive specially-made trophies.
+First, second and third place finishers in each division will receive specially-made trophies.

 A pitchfork is used to hurl a weighted burlap bag over a horizontal bar above the competitor's head.
 The sack will weigh 25 pounds for the men and 15 pounds for the women.
 The bar will start at 18 feet and move up in increments of three feet until each division has a winner.